 Pipe Creek Mercantile in Peru, Indiana—Leave the bustle of the highway and take a step back in time.
 It is in a convenient location just off of US 31 just south of Peru, Indiana.

-The Mercantile in Columbia City, Indiana—This is a sweet little shop in the heart of the downtown area.
-It's nestled in a row of really cute shops that just need to be explored!
+Dutch Lady Antiques in Nappanee, Indiana—This is a wonderful antique shop in an old building called Coppes Commons.
+There is a variety of really cute shops that just need to be explored!

 US 30 Countryside Antiques in Larwill, Indiana—The unique A-frame building houses over 100 vendors.
 Definitely a place to stop and stay a while!

 In addition to the antique stores, i also participate in Primitive Gatherings, a once a month gathering of a variety of vendors in Mentone, Indiana.

 Many of the projects featured on my blog can be found in these shops.
 Take a moment peruse my website and follow me on my junking journey and take your own road trip to find these shops, and maybe stop at a few garage sales along the way and find your vintage treasure!